 A visit to a gorgeous palace of course!

-The Palace of the Master, also known as Kastello, was constructed back in the 14th century by the Knights of Saint John and it was where the governor used to live during the Medieval times.
+The Palace of the Grand Master, also known as Kastello, was constructed back in the 14th century by the Knights of Saint John and it was where the governor used to live during the Medieval times.
 This palace is just huge: it originally had 158 rooms, while now only 24 of them are open to visitors.
-The rooms are furnished with beautiful antique pieces of 16th and 17th century and are decorated with mosaics, sculptures, carpets, paintings and Oriental vases.
-The palace of Grand Master is open to public from Tuesday to Sunday from 8.00 until 16.00.
+The rooms are furnished with beautiful antique pieces from the 16th and 17th century and are decorated with mosaics, sculptures, carpets, paintings, and Oriental vases.
+The palace of Grand Master is open to the public from Tuesday to Sunday from 8.00 until 16.00.

 Acropolis of Lindos, Rhodes

-Imagine what it would be like to walk around the remainings of a glorious ancient city.
+Imagine what it would be like to walk around the remains of a glorious ancient city.

 And boom!
 You’re there, at the site of Ancient Lindos in Rhodes.

-This ancient city was created by the Dorians back in 10th century B.C. and quickly become a major trading center, thanks to its strategic location.
+This ancient city was created by the Dorians back in the 10th century B.C. and quickly became a major trading center, thanks to its strategic location.
 The archaeological site of Lindos extends around the Acropolis of Lindos and reveals the wealth and glory that this ancient city once had.
-Some of the main worth visiting monuments of the Acropolis of Lindos are: the Doric Temple of Athena Lindia, the Ancient theater and the Propylaea of Sanctuary.
+Some of the main monuments of the Acropolis of Lindo's worth visiting are: the Doric Temple of Athena Lindia, the Ancient theater and the Propylaea of Sanctuary.